cybernetlab/cocaine-plugins/auth/README.md

 {
     // required. should be same as file name (without .json) "name" : "user_name",
-    // required. should be exactly `users`
+    // required. should be exactly `user`
-    "type" : "users",
+    "type" : "user",
     // passwords are stored in md5-encoded form "password" : "0945fc9611f55fd0e183fb8b044f1afe",
     // should be an array